sanjay-arr/Advanced-C-Lab-Manual/module 12.md

-EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
+## EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
+## NAME: G SANJAY
+## REG NO: 212224230243
 Aim:
 To write a C program to display stack elements using linked list.